hawkhai/hawkhai.github.io/about.md

 You can also read back and communicate with others.

 Document-based knowledge iteration is more stable and reliable than brain-based iteration.
-As the saying goes: good memory is not as good as bad writing.
+As the saying goes: Bad notes is better than good memories.

 ## Work history